 #1 Practice Mindfulness

 Practice Mindfulness: Staying present and focused helps you respond effectively during spontaneous situations.
-Research shows that mindfulness can improve emotional regulation and enhance adaptability (Keng et al., 2011).
+Research indicates that mindfulness can enhance emotional regulation and improve adaptability.

 #2 Communicate Openly